BalaM314/soodocode/docs/features.md

 ENDCLASS

 DECLARE foo: Foo
-//this variable is currently uninitialized
+//this variable is currently uninitialized, because it can be assigned to with foo <- NEW foo()

 foo <- NEW foo()
 //foo.field is now uninitialized